 The media has a menu full of doom-and-gloom stories they force-feed to the public.
 The more implausible the message or headline, the more it will warp our sense of reality.
 This makes the fake seem real, and the real seem fake, which is a paradox we can’t quite wrap our heads around.
 As such, we give our attention to the things we can’t make sense of and spend more time trying to process it.

 “The most powerful predictor of what spreads online is anger.”

 ― Ryan Holiday, Trust Me, I’m Lying: Confessions of a Media Manipulator

 Why should anyone care about brands in times like these?

-Because it’s during these times of transition, internally or through market shifts, that businesses simultaneously have the highest level of vulnerability and opportunity.
+Because it’s during these times of transition that businesses simultaneously have the highest level of vulnerability and opportunity.
 Those responsible for building and running companies have more power than they may realize.

-And those like me, who help brands and businesses evolve, are playing with high stakes.
-More than ever, thanks to diminished trust in large institutions and government, people more are looking for belief-driven companies to lead the way to a greater cultural morality.
+And those like me, who help brands, cultures, and businesses evolve, are playing with high stakes.
+More than ever, thanks to diminished trust in large institutions and government, people more are looking for belief-driven companies to lead the way to greater cultural morality.

 Approaches designed to help you.